 This section considers the synthesis of robust AWC in which a number of parameters is treated as uncertain.
-These consist of quantities related to model parameter uncertainty, measurement uncertainty and input variability, all treated in a unified stochastic framework using PDFs (Sect.
+These consist of , continuing along the lines of previous work by Quick et al. (2020).
+Here, a more extensive list of uncertain parameters is treated, consisting of quantities related to model parameter uncertainty, measurement uncertainty and input variability, all treated in a unified stochastic framework using PDFs (Sect.
 3.1).
 The impact of these uncertainties on the optimal yaw set-points is quantified through forward uncertainty propagation (Sect.
 3.2).
 To this end, the PDFs are sampled and the underlying simulations are performed using the conventional (static) FarmFlow wake model.
-The robust AWC design is performed by solving a stochastic programming problem through discretization of the probability distributions to arrive at a finite number of scenarios (Sect.
-3.3).
+The robust This allows to evaluate how much the optimal yaw set-points change as result of variations in the different uncertain parameters within their assumed uncertainty sets,